n22l/n22l/README.md

 - **WiCyS AI Learning Series 2025**
   Finished a six-module program focused on AI security, governance, risk management, and secure AI product development.

+- **Lightning Talk – WiCyS 2025: Breaking News: How Cybersecurity Media Shapes the Industry** Delivered a lightning talk at the Women in Cybersecurity 2025 conference, exploring the role of cybersecurity journalism in crisis response, public perception, and industry collaboration.

 - **Creating and Implementing A Cybersecurity Program Team Sprint (WiCyS)** Developed and implemented a comprehensive cybersecurity program for Lemonade through a collaborative Team Sprint, addressing key risks such as AI model security, compliance, and third-party risk management.